The John and Joan Mullen Center for the Performing Arts

 Villanova University | Villanova, Pennsylvania

-The generously sized lobby is supported by a full catering kitchen that will allow the space to also accommodate receptions and special events.
-Full-height windows overlooking the prominent intersection of Lancaster Avenue and Ithan Avenue, catty-corner to Villanova’s field house and stadium, will glow like a beacon on performance nights.
-The facade is a more contemporary interpretation of the “Villanova Gothic” aesthetic found at The Commons student housing; masonry panels were produced off-site for more efficient construction, with each stone carefully positioned to be visually cohesive, capped by cast stone accents.
-Traditional gabled roofs on either end of the building contrast with the gracious curve of the main entrance.
-Villanova sought sustainable design elements where possible, and the performing arts center is pursuing LEED Silver Certification.
+The generously-sized lobby is supported by a full catering kitchen that will allow the space to host receptions and special events.
+Full-height windows, overlooking the prominent intersection of Lancaster Avenue and Ithan Avenue, catty-corner to Villanova’s field house and stadium, will glow like a beacon on performance nights.

 - "Villanova Takes Center Stage" by Matthew Hickman.
 Architect's Newspaper, May 3, 2021.